jacurick19/5-Days-5-Algorithms/README.md

 # 36Days36Algorithms
-Will be releasing a novel and unpublished encryption algorithm each day for the next 36 days.
+The goal is to release a novel and unpublished encryption algorithm each day for the next 36 days.

 Decryption algorithms will generally be left as an exercise to the reader.